 And so I slept.

-I slapped my head in frustration, harder than intended, but not with the same impact as I might have seconds before on the windscreen.
+The recollection hit so hard, I slapped my head in frustration, harder than intended, but with less impact than the windscreen might have done.
 I pulled over to gather my thoughts.

 I’d been a fool.
-Dreams were simply signals from another world, not doorways into it.
-The alternative realities existed here and now, surrounding us always, but mostly we turned our backs to them, conditioned to respond a certain way.
-Hearing a dog barking, I turn to find a single dog.
-Perhaps it could be two dogs barking in unison, if I allowed it to be.
-The familiar objects in our lives were made from a whole lot of nothing, when you considered the empty space in an atom.
-Dreams were images captured unwittingly in the background of a photograph as we focussed on what we were led to believe was important and substantive.
-My alternative reality, the one my dream girl inhabited, was here for me.
+Dreams weren’t doorways into another world, simply signals from one.
+The alternative realities were here, surrounding us always, but we had our backs turned to them, our responses conditioned.
+We hear a dog barking and turn to find a single dog, whereas it could be two dogs barking in unison, if I allowed that possibility.
+Familiar objects in our lives were made from a whole lot of nothing, when you considered the empty space in an atom.
+Dreams were images captured unwittingly in the background of a photograph as we focussed on what we believed substantive.
+My alternative reality, inhabited by my dream girl, was right here.
 I just needed to make it happen.

-Having alerted the university to my influenza and cancelled my lectures, I grabbed the basket containing post I intended to re-read, or recycle.
-Animal charities, children’s charities, third world charities, loans – I would need the latter just to cope with the charities – impatiently I pushed leaflets and envelopes to one side as if macheteing my way through the jungle from which all that paper came.
-I was almost sure, but perhaps I’d been imagining it…no, ‘imagining’ was a banned word from now on, to be put out for collection with the next recycling bag.
+Having alerted the university to my influenza and cancelled my lectures, I searched the basket containing the post I intended to re-read, or more likely recycle.
+Animal charities, children’s charities, third world charities, loans – I was going to need one of them to cope with the charities – impatiently I pushed each leaflet and envelope aside as if macheteing through the jungle from which all that paper had come.
+I was almost sure, but perhaps I’d been imagining it…no, ‘imagining’ was a word I would banish henceforth, to be put out for collection with the next recycling bag.

+Success!
 ‘Stage Right’.
-A flyer from a local drama school inviting the reader to attend a six-week ‘Introduction to Acting’ course.
-My eyes scrabbled down the slope for the date: starting September 15th; tomorrow.
-I’d been considering it, so was this another background image developing in the dark room?
-I looked at the details; Grove Hall, Henley.
-I’d attended a symposium there on Quantum Biomechanics years before.
-It was typical of many properties owned by local gentry who’d fallen on hard times and sold out to the country club or management training conglomerates; magnificent parlours and ballrooms divided into utilitarian cubicles, where would-be power executives brainstormed and role-played their way to marketing nirvana in overheated, theme-named seminar rooms.
+A flyer from a local drama school inviting me to attend a six-week ‘Introduction to Acting’ course.
+That had to be it.
+The date ? – starting September 15th ; tomorrow!
+I’d considered it, so was this another background image developing slowly in the dark room?
+Grove Hall, Henley – I knew it, having attended a symposium there on Quantum Biomechanics a year before.
+It was typical of many manor houses owned by once-wealthy gentry who’d fallen on hard times thanks to death duties and inheritance taxes, and had sold out to the country club or conference centre conglomerates.
+Magnificent parlours and ballrooms divided into utilitarian cubicles, where would-be power executives could brainstorm and role-play their way to marketing nirvana in overheated, theme-named seminar rooms.

 I picked up the phone.

-Fifty budding thespians had gathered that evening.
-As we sat in a large circle, the Goodwives of Henley who ran the group addressed us, outlining the course in their peculiarly atonal Thames Valley voices.
-I noticed, with a combustible mixture of relief and dismay that ‘she’ wasn’t there.
-Only the unexpected sociability of my fellow hams stopped me from leaving immediately; that, and the sudden discovery of a mystic portal, or ‘door standing slightly ajar at the end of the room’, as others might have seen it.
-If nothing else, I had to check that out before I left.
+Perhaps fifty budding thespians had turned out.
+As we sat in a large circle, while the Goodwives of Henley who ran the group addressed us in the atonal clipped vowels peculiar to parts of the Thames Valley, I noticed, with a combustible, contradictory mixture of relief and dismay that ‘she’ wasn’t there.
+The only things preventing me from leaving immediately were the unexpected friendliness of my immediate neighbours and the discovery, upon glancing to my left, of a mystic portal, or ‘door standing slightly ajar at the other end of the room’, to give its proper name.
+If nothing else I had to check that out.

-Our first exercise was all about hiding on stage in plain sight – we were the Chorus in TS Eliot’s ‘Murder in the Cathedral’.
-I tried my best to project a deep, resonant voice – there were mostly women present after all, even if she wasn’t one of them – but succeeded only in sounding bronchial.
-The subject-matter did little to lighten my spirits, feeding, rather, my unease.
-Like the Chorus, I still feared ‘disturbance of the quiet seasons’ and believed profoundly that ‘destiny waits in the hand of God, shaping the still unshapen’.
+Our initial exercise was designed to help us hide in plain sight – we were the Chorus in TS Eliot’s ‘Murder in the Cathedral’.
+I tried keeping my voice low and resonant in an appropriate dramatic manner – I had ladies to impress, even if she wasn’t one of them – but sounded bronchial.
+The subject matter did little to lighten my spirits, but rather fed my unease.
+Like the Chorus, I still feared ‘disturbance of the quiet seasons’ and struggled with the line telling me ‘destiny waits in the hand of God, shaping the still unshapen’.
 I saw the pattern of my life when we declared that:

 ‘We have gone on living,